 After years in Sweden, France and the Silicon Valley, Nicole now spends her time between Zurich and Berlin.
-As the CEO of Merantix Labs, she is also part of the Merantix management board where she actively shapes our ecosystem and advises entrepreneurs.
+As the CEO of Merantix Momentum, she is also part of the Merantix management board where she actively shapes our ecosystem and advises entrepreneurs.
 Not least of all, Nicole is a renowned public expert on the topics of digitalization and artificial intelligence - affiliated with the Aspen Institute, the World Economic Forum and the University of St. Gallen.

 Speaking to me in the midst of the Corona pandemic, we talked via Zoom - with many laughs and surprisingly few connectivity issues.